conda-forge/conda-smithy/LINTER.md

 #### Message template

 > The top level meta keys are in an unexpected order.
-Expecting {order}.
+Expecting ${order}.

 <a id='R-002'></a>